EdoardoTosin/edoardotosin.github.io/_notes/100 Public/Hidden/Photos/Supernova in the Pinwheel galaxy.md

 ---
 title: Supernova in the Pinwheel galaxy
-description: Supernova in the galaxy Messier 101 (Pinwheel galaxy)
+description: Supernova discovered in the Pinwheel galaxy by an amateur astronomer
 feed: hide
-date: 26-05-2023
+date: 2023-05-26
 ogimg: "https://live.staticflickr.com/65535/52926129447_b5b2a2e102_h.jpg"
 carousels:
   - images: